bernardosulzbach/bigword/README.md

 # BigWord

-An application to find words in a dictionary from a multiset of letters.
+An application to efficiently find words in a dictionary from a multiset of letters.

 [![Build Status](https://travis-ci.org/mafagafogigante/bigword.svg?branch=travis)](https://travis-ci.org/mafagafogigante/bigword)